emmasuzuki/EasyForm/README.md

 You can also set these properties in java.

 ###EasyTextInputLayout
 EasyTextInputLayout extends TextInputLayout.
-Similar to EasyEditText, this applies an error message by built-in `setError()`.
+Similar to EasyFormEditText, this applies an error message by built-in `setError()`.
 EasyTextInputLayout adds EditText automatically, so unlike you do with TextInputLayout, you do not have to add EditText as a child.

 All properties from EasyFormEditText can be applied for EasyTextInputLayout and additionally there are a few more that you can set.